thomas-keller/thomas-keller.github.io/_posts/articles/2016-06-25-I-analyzed-evolution-2016-twitter-and-you-can-too-for-other-conferences.md

 <img src="https://thomas-keller.github.io/images/evol2016_alldays.png" width="800">

 The second figure was the one I spent the most time on, and is a plot of twitter "sentiment" through time.
 If you haven't heard of [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis), well, you can be prepared for a deep dive if you want.
 The basic idea is simple, where we are trying to understand basic emotions of sentences, paragraphs, or in our case, tweets.

+I put labels on some of the major events of the conference that I could think of that would likely be driving emotive tweets during times (generally the evenings).
+I was pleased that there was generally a nice diurnal cadence to the sentiment where it would fall to kind back near to the neautral 0 baseline, then creep back up in the evenings (seen by the faint vertical lines marking midnights).i

+However, I didn't take the time to actually groundtruth any of these intuitions, so it leaves in many ways a lot of room for improvement.
+I saw a recent post doing a similar analysis of the International Coral Reef 2016 Conference by [Dr. Kirsty L. Nash](http://www.kirstynash.com/icrs2016-summary.html) which was quite fascinating and improves on my attempts in most ways and actually asks an interesting question too: *are coral reef biologist bummers to be around*?

 <img src="https://thomas-keller.github.io/images/evol2016_sentiment_time.png" width="800">